sulafana-ka/medicalapoinmentdataset/README.md

 *ID Formatting:

- -The PatientId column was formatted to remove scientific notation (e.g., 2.98725E+13), ensuring the full 15-digit ID is displayed as a number or text.
+ -The PatientId column was formatted to remove scientific notation (e.g., 2.98725E+13), ensuring the full 15-digit ID is displayed as a number.

 *Data Encoding: